rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 Oracle® E-Business Suite (EBS) is the most comprehensive suite of integrated, global business applications that enable organizations to make better decisions, reduce costs, and increase performance.
 This article is for those who know the basics of EBS and want to take their skills to the next level.
-It includes answers to frequently asked questions and provides best practices for EBS.

 For more information about new ways to work in Oracle, check our [blog](https://info.tricoresolutions.com/blog)